CMO of IBM Watson AI

 According to Juniper Research, retailers globally will spend a projected $12 billion on AI services by 2023, up 230 percent versus 2018.
 As retailers explore AI, various applications are being advanced.
 In this season, Steven Keith Platt will detail various cutting-edge applications and the results from various experiments his team is undertaking.
 Models presented and discussed will include store traffic predictions, store labor optimization, demand planning and pricing for perishables, and rolling store sales time-series models.

-Navigating your career can sometimes feel harder than defeating Thanos, but you don’t need the ability to shoot fire from your fists in order to achieve your professional goals.
-Please join Beth Ritchie (Vice President, Financial Planning & Analysis, Disney Parks, Experiences & Products), Rachel Epstein (Sr Director, Emerging Properties & Brands, espnW), and Cindy Tyeskey-Gage (Senior Director, Executive Programs, Salesforce) as they talk with moderator Karin Kricorian (Director, Disney Decision Science and Integration) about how they have successfully piloted their careers, no Tesseract required!
+Navigating your career can sometimes be challenging, but you don’t need specialized training to achieve your professional goals.
+Please join Kathi Riddle (Vice President, Finance – WDW Operations, Disney Parks, Experiences & Products), Rachel Epstein (Sr Director, Emerging Properties & Brands, espnW), and Cindy Tyeskey-Gage (Senior Director, Executive Programs, Salesforce) as they talk with moderator Karin Kricorian (Director, Disney Decision Science and Integration) about how they have successfully piloted their careers.

 Learn about what @NatGeo has done to reach more than 110 million followers (and counting) on Instagram.